kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 STRIPE_API_KEY=1234567890
 ```

-A library called [dotenv](https://www.npmjs.com/package/dotenv) is usually used to load these variables for our application code to consume.
-However, in the context of Webpack, we will use [dotenv_webpack](https://www.npmjs.com/package/dotenv-webpack) to load them during compile or build time [as shown here](https://github.com/kilgarenone/boileroom/blob/master/config/webpack.common.js#L33-L37).
+A library called [dotenv](https://www.npmjs.com/package/dotenv) is usually used to load these variables into our application code for consumption.
+However, in the context of Webpack, we will use [dotenv_webpack](https://www.npmjs.com/package/dotenv-webpack) to do that during compile or build time [as shown here](https://github.com/kilgarenone/boileroom/blob/master/config/webpack.common.js#L33-L37).
 The variables will then be accessible in `process.env` across your application code:

 ```js
 // payment.jsx